chrivand/Firepower_O365_Feed_Parser/README.md

 As a final step you will need to do a Policy Deploy, each time that the Group Objects have been updated.
 This can be done from the FMC by clicking on *"DEPLOY"* and by selecting the device that need this Policy Deploy.

 ### Please take caution on the following notes:

+* Please be aware that a policy redeploy is needed to update the Group Objects in the used Policies.
+Currently there is no API call built in to do a policy redeploy, since this might cause other unfinished policies or objects to be deployed (e.g. if a network administrator is working on a Policy in the GUI).

+* Important is to use SSL verification and to test the script before running this in a production environment.

 * Please test this properly before implementing in a production environment.
 This is a sample script.